empathyco/x/packages/x-components/static-docs/build-search-ui/web-archetype-integration-guide.md

 ### Dynamic query results preview

-The `queriesPreview` parameter can be changed at your convenience to meet your business strategy.
-Use the `setSnippetConfig` function in the [`X API`](#x-api) object to adjust the queries to be previewed dynamically depending on the section the shopper is visiting in your commerce store (or any other configuration that fits your needs).
+The `queriesPreview` parameter settings can be changed to dynamically preview product results from the queries you define according to your brand's strategy.
+Use the `setSnippetConfig` function in the [`X API`](#x-api) object to determine the queries to be previewed dynamically depending on the section the shopper is visiting in your commerce store, for instance, or any other scenario.

-The following example shows you how to change dynamically the preview of query results according to the _kids_ and _adult_ sections:
+The following example shows you how to change dynamically the preview of query results in the _kids_ and _adult_ sections:

 ```html
 <script>